-Finally, completing the ontological representation of mortality, the class ntdo:BiologicalDeathProcess was created to indicate the existence of a set of not completely known processes that occur to the dying organism, which ultimately corroborate to the death.
+Finally, completing the ontological representation of mortality, the class ntdo:BiologicalDeathProcess was created to indicate the existence of an aggregate (summation of processes happening in parallel)of not completely known processes that occur to the dying organism, which ultimately corroborate to the death.
 A biological death process (from disease to death) is a biological processual entity which is caused by an injury (non-biological) or biological process (but, of course, not by biological death processes themselves).
 It has as patient a convalescent organism and its duration is delimited:

 ntdo:BiologicalDeathProcess equivalentTo biotop:BiologicalProcessualEntity